Naagar/Naagar/README.md

 Naagar/Naagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 Hi, I’m Sandeep Nagar I’m interested in Theoretical ML, Computer Vision
- I’m currently MS by research student at ML Lab, IIIT-Hyderabad.
+ I’m currently an MS research student at ML Lab, IIIT-Hyderabad.
  I’m looking to collaborate on Energy-based generative models.
  How to reach me ... !(profile page)[https://naagar.github.io]
 --->